decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Definitions:

-- R, is the non-negative integer representing the number of disclosed messages, i.e., R = length(disclosedIndexes).
+- R, is the non-negative integer representing the number of disclosed (revealed) messages, i.e., R = length(disclosedIndexes).
 If no messages are disclosed, the value of R MUST evaluate to zero (0).
-- U, is the non-negative integer representing the number of hidden messages, i.e., U = L - R.
+- U, is the non-negative integer representing the number of undisclosed messages, i.e., U = L - R.

 Outputs: